OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 \--- No support for circumpolar shapes.
 A ring with a pole inside it or on the border of it may be treated as an error or result in wrong calculations of spatial relations.
-E.g. the st\_intersects of two triangles POLYGON((0 89, 120 89, 240 89, 0 89)) and POLYGON((0 88, 120 88, 240 88, 0 88)) may return FALSE. st\_intersects of two triangles
+E.g., the st\_intersects of two triangles POLYGON((0 89, 120 89, 240 89, 0 89)) and POLYGON((0 88, 120 88, 240 88, 0 88)) may return FALSE. st\_intersects of two triangles
 POLYGON((0 89, 60 90, 120 89, 0 89)) and POLYGON((120 88, 180 90, 240